Projective Dirac Operators, Twisted K-Theory and Local Index Formula

-We construct a canonical noncommutative spectral triple for every closed oriented Riemannian manifold, which represents of the fundamental class in the twisted K-homology of the manifold.
-This so-called ``projective spectral triple'' is Morita equivalent to the well-known commutative spin spectral triple provided the manifold is spin-c.
+\textbf{Abstract:} We construct a canonical noncommutative spectral triple for every oriented closed Riemannian manifold, which represents the fundamental class in the twisted K-homology of the manifold.
+This so-called ``projective spectral triple'' is Morita equivalent to the well-known commutative spin spectral triple provided that the manifold is spin-c.
 We give an explicit local formula for the twisted Chern character for K-theories twisted with torsion classes, and with this formula we show that the twisted Chern character of the projective spectral triple is identical to the Poincar\'e dual of the A-hat genus of the manifold.
-In addition, certain relation between cohomology of Lie algebroids and twisted de Rham cohomology is discovered.